 My debut novel, A Calculated Life, was a finalist for the 2013 Philip K. Dick and Kitschies Golden Tentacle Awards.
-My second novel, released in December 2015, is Sleeping Embers of an Ordinary Mind.
+Sleeping Embers of an Ordinary Mind is one of The Guardian’s best SFF books of 2015.
+Dreams Before the Start of Time will be published in April 2017.

 Included in The Guardian’s Best SFF Books of 2015